nochso/phormat/README.md

     - [0.1.1 - 2016-04-18](#011---2016-04-18)
     - [0.1.0 - 2016-04-16](#010---2016-04-16)
 - [License](#license)

+# Introduction, goals and scope

+Phormat is a pretty printer based on [nikic/php-parser](https://github.com/nikic/PHP-Parser).
+It **discards** any formatting and prints source code in a **uniform** style.
+Custom formatting options are out of scope.

+The chosen style is personal preference and attempts to keep the line count low while keeping the code readable.

+> You're anti-PSR!
+Why do you hate FIG?

+I'm not.
+I don't.
+This is **not a replacement, improvement or critique of PSR2** but merely an alternative you're free to ignore.

+PSR2 is quite widespread for a reason and has helped lots of projects decide on a common style.
+However it does not mean everybody loves it personally or that it is a de-facto standard you must adhere to.
+The questions of *tabs vs. spaces* or *placement of braces* will always be part of a holy war as it comes down to personal preference.

+In the end, it's **best for collaboration** if a project has a **well defined** style that is easy for contributors to adhere to.
+Which is easily possible for both PSR2 and phormat.

+See [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) for a great way to adhere to PSR2.

 # Requirements
 This project is written for and tested with PHP 5.6, 7.0 and HHVM.